-Chinese Oxtail Noodle Soup is one of the dishes I crave when I'm a little under the weather.
-By 'under the weather' this can mean genuinely sick or just 'meh', but can also, and most commonly can just mean hungover.
+Chinese Oxtail Soup is one of the dishes I crave when I'm a little under the weather.
+By 'under the weather' this can mean genuinely sick or just 'meh', but can also, and most commonly can just mean 'wine tired'.
 If I've over indulged on the beers, wines and spirits the night before, a good, old fashioned Asian soup has all the restorative qualities my body is craving.
-I go for all kinds of soup, usually a Pho or a life giving guzzle of Malaysian Prawn Laksa and of course a Chinese beef broth noodle soup, like this treasure.
+I go for all kinds of noodle soup, usually a Pho or a life giving guzzle of Malaysian Prawn Laksa and of course this homemade Chinese oxtail recipe.

 Ready in a few simple steps

 My Chinese Oxtail Noodle Soup is really easy to put together.
 Ready in a few simple steps:

 Roast the oxtails for 30 minutes (put them on a tray - easy!)